(All submissions must also adhere fully to our Guidelines)

 Films Cited within an Article

-All films cited within the text should appear as part of the Works Cited, and not as a separate “filmography”.
+All films cited within the text should appear as part of the References, and not as a separate “filmography”.

 Primary Sources: First Mention